cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 ---
-description: In depth look at the jupyterhub platforms
+description: In depth look at the JupyterHub platforms
 slug: platform-in-depth-jupyterhub
 title: Platforms In Depth - JupyterHub, DaskHub, BinderHub
 weight: 50